vkabatov/Flowlink/PCE-UMWL.md

 # VM traffic review
-This page shows the VMs represented through unmanaged workloads and the associated traffic.
+This page shows the VMs as unmanaged workloads and the associated traffic.

  ```
  Author: Vlad Kabatov, illumio, inc.